wannadiexd/plu/README.md

 ### Exercise 1: Find the PLU decomposition of a given matrix

-Your task is to implement the following function for finding `PLU decomposition` of a given square matrix:
+Your task is to implement the following function to find PLU decomposition of a given square matrix:

 ```java
 	/**